-Generally, a person or company cannot import into or export out of the republic any mineral ore or mineral product without a permit issued by the Director of Mines.

-There is, however, a government policy in place that restricts the export of copper concentrate unless it can be demonstrated that there is limited smelting or processing capacity in Zambia.
+Generally, a person or company cannot import or export through the republic any mineral ore or mineral product without a permit issued by the Director of Mines.
+There is a government policy in place that restricts the export of minerals in concentrate unless it can be demonstrated that there is limited smelting or processing capacity in Zambia.